TheTagEnd/Spring-crud-api/README.md

 - **Backend:**
   - Spring Framework - A robust framework for building Java-based applications.
   - Spring Boot - Simplifies the setup and configuration of Spring applications.
-  - Spring Data JPA - Provides easy integration with JPA (Java Persistence API) for database access.
+  - Spring Data JPA - Provides easy integration with JPA for database access.
   - Spring Security - Offers authentication and authorization capabilities for securing applications.
 - **Database:**
   - MySQL, PostgreSQL, or H2 Database - Various options for data storage, depending on requirements.